 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Boothbay is worth considering.

-One of the nice things about Boothbay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Boothbay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small town, Boothbay does not have a public transit system used by locals to get to and from work.

 The people who call Boothbay home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Boothbay residents report their race to be White, followed by Native American.
+The greatest number of Boothbay residents report their race to be White, followed by Asian.
 Important ancestries of people in Boothbay include English, Irish, German, Scottish, and Polish.

 The most common language spoken in Boothbay is English.
-Other important languages spoken here include Polish and Portuguese.
+Other important languages spoken here include Polish and Spanish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Boothbay, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.